Bob Lambert

 I hope that being specific and correct about business people’s role encourages me to understand the system I’m building in business context, making it easier for me to build the application exactly as they need it.

-2 thoughts on “What’s wrong with calling them “users”
+2 responses to “What’s wrong with calling them “users””

 Using your personnel workflow system as an example, in “our” domain it’s important to think in general terms of a “user”.
 We have to, for instance, realize that a user is a general abstract concept that has concrete realizations.
 Knowing we have a user that could have a realization of a “recruiter” or a “branch manager” or any other number of role realizations is important in understanding how “our” system must be developed for various roles.
 We know, for example, that a “user” will be of one or more roles.
 And that the interface may (or may not) vary depending on the role currently accessing and using the system.